-The Mayo Clinic Cardiovascular Surgery team provides quality care for complex and serious conditions that affect people of all ages.
-Heart (cardiac) and chest (thoracic) surgeons at Mayo Clinic diagnose and surgically treat conditions of the heart, lungs and chest.
-They perform thousands of surgeries each year at the clinic's campuses in Arizona, Florida and Minnesota.
+The Cardiovascular Surgery team at Mayo Clinic provides high-quality care for complex or serious conditions that affect people of all ages.
+Our heart (cardiac) and chest (thoracic) surgeons diagnose and surgically treat conditions of the heart, lungs and chest.
+They perform thousands of surgeries each year at Mayo Clinic in Arizona, Florida and Minnesota.

 A team focused on you

 Cardiovascular and cardiothoracic surgeons at Mayo Clinic are part of a multidisciplinary team that provides expert care tailored to your needs.
-Depending on your needs, your team may include specialists in cardiovascular medicine, gastroenterology and hepatology, general surgery, hematology, oncology, otolaryngology, pulmonary medicine, critical care medicine, vascular medicine, endovascular surgery, anesthesiology, pathology, radiology, pediatrics, or physical therapy.
-Your care team may also include registered nurses, nurse practitioners, physician assistants, dietitians and geneticists.
+Your team might include specialists in cardiovascular medicine, critical care medicine, anesthesiology, gastroenterology and hepatology, general surgery, hematology, oncology, otolaryngology, pulmonary medicine, vascular medicine, endovascular surgery, pathology, radiology, pediatrics, or physical therapy.
+Your team also might include registered nurses, nurse practitioners, physician assistants, dietitians and geneticists.

-Our team approach means your test results are available quickly, appointments are scheduled in coordination, and multiple experts discuss the best approach for you.
-What might take months elsewhere can often be done in days here.
+Our team approach means test results are available as quickly as possible, appointments are scheduled in coordination, and experts discuss the best approach for each person.
+What might take months elsewhere often can be done in days at Mayo Clinic.

-Our surgeons perform more than 4,500 cardiac surgeries each year.
-They are experts in treating serious conditions and performing complex procedures, including heart failure surgery, heart transplantation, heart valve surgery, surgery to treat congenital heart defects in children and congenital heart disease in adults, transcatheter aortic valve replacement and implantation of ventricular assist devices, and total artificial hearts.
+Our surgeons perform more than 4,500 heart surgeries each year.
+They are experts in treating serious conditions such as hypertrophic cardiomyopathy and disease of the pericardium and in performing complex procedures.
+These include heart failure surgery, heart transplantation, heart valve surgery, aortic valve repair and aortic valve replacement, coronary artery bypass surgery, surgery to treat congenital heart defects in children and congenital heart disease in adults, surgery to treat pulmonary hypertension, transcatheter aortic valve replacement, and placement of ventricular assist devices.

 Pediatric cardiac surgery is provided to children at Mayo Clinic in Rochester, Minnesota.
 Cardiovascular surgeons trained in treating children work closely with doctors trained in treating child and adolescent cardiovascular conditions (pediatric cardiologists) as well as other pediatric specialists to provide comprehensive care.

 Mayo Clinic Health System clinics, hospitals and health care facilities serve more than 60 communities in Iowa, Wisconsin and Minnesota.
 Cardiovascular surgeons also perform surgery at Mayo Clinic Health System in Eau Claire, Wisconsin.